ga4gh/cat-vrs/schema/cat-vrs/core/def/DefiningContextConstraint.rst

 **Computational Definition**

 The location or location-state, congruent with other reference sequences,  about which categorical variation is being described.

 **Information Model**

-Some DefiningContextConstraint attributes are inherited from :ref:`Constraint`.
+Some DefiningContextConstraint attributes are inherited from :ref:`gks.core-im:DomainEntity`.

 .. list-table::
    :class: clean-wrap